Microsoft Places

 Introduction – What is IMDF?

-Developed by Apple, IMDF (Indoor Data Mapping Format) is a standardised format for mapping indoor spaces.
+Developed by Apple, IMDF (Indoor Mapping Data Format) is a standardised format for mapping indoor spaces.

 Built on GeoJSON, a widely used JSON-based format for representing geographic data, IMDF provides a structured framework for defining indoor features such as rooms, pathways, and points of interest.
 This enables seamless integration with various systems, such as indoor navigation, retail and hospitality applications, and building management solutions.